livingingroups/changepointpermtest2009/README.md

 ## Documentation

-For more detailed information, see the package documentation:
+For more detailed information, see the package documentation and vignette:

 ```r
 ?change_point_test